In Ynsitu you can also book your accommodation in just one click!

 There are two main types: school-owned, or those owned by a real estate company.
 Studios are usually for one or two people who travel together, while if you choose to live in an apartment or house you will share the property with other people.
 If the property is owned by the school, the rest of the guests will be students like you.
 However, if you rent it from a companyyour house mates may not necessarily be students.

-Studios are usually small and have a kitchenette, a living area, one bathroom and one single or twin bedroom.
+Studios are usually small and have a kitchen, a living area, one bathroom and one single or twin bedroom.
 In houses or apartments kitchen, living areas and bathroom are shared facilities.
 Bed linen and towels are usually provided and housekeeping may be included or not.
 Some studios/apartments are part of a large property which may offer other facilities such as laundry services (coin operated), gym, or reception.
 The range of options in this type of accommodation is very extensive and diverse.

 If you are planning to travel in the summer, booking at least 3 months in advance is highly recommended because the cheapest options and the city centre residences fill very quickly.
 If you live in the city centre you are going to save a lot of money in transportation.